How does Share Vesting work?

 Optional: Exercise of the buyback right

-If the employee/consultant leaves the company, any unvested shares will be subject to the company’s right to buy back.
-(Note that the vested shares are not subject to buyback but may be subject to call option.
-See Step 4 below.)
+If the employee/consultant leaves the company, any unvested shares will be subject to the company’s right to buyback.

 After the buyback, under Hong Kong and Singapore law, those shares will be regarded as cancelled.
-Make sure the company secretary make the necessary filing with the Companies Registry/ACRA within the applicable statutory timeframe after the share buyback.
+Ensure the company secretary files with the Companies Registry/ACRA within the applicable statutory timeframe after the share buyback.

 Optional: Exercise of the call option